Last updated on March 28th, 2023 at 03:20 pm

 - Periodically check in with yourself to see if you are getting the results you want.
 Are you where you thought you’d be by now?

-- If not, no worries, love yourself anyways.
+- If not, no worries; love yourself anyway.
 And reevaluate.
 What can you do now to achieve your dreams?
 Take more little action steps.

 Does this sound easier said than done, too?
-That’s because it really is simple, and just requires your courage, your attention and your persistence.
-I have no doubt that you can live your dreams, because I’ve done so despite plenty of fear, anxiety, and self-doubt along the way.
+That’s because it really is simple and requires your courage, your attention, and your persistence.
+I have no doubt you can live your dreams because I’ve done so despite plenty of fear, anxiety, and self-doubt.